sebastienjouhans/udacity-machine-learning-engineer-nanodegree/README.md

-# udacity-machine-learning-nanodegree
+# Udacity machine learning engineer nanodegree
-Udacity machine learning nanodegree files
+Collection of files for the Udacity machine learning nanodegree